rhodey/IPFS-boot/FAQ.md

 Include in your update /_static/boot.css with rules which target the HTML elements

 ### What to do before prod
-Search [javascript/src/index.js](https://github.com/rhodey/IPFS-boot/blob/master/javascript/src/index.js) and [javascript/src/sw.js](https://github.com/rhodey/IPFS-boot/blob/master/javascript/src/sw.js) for "todo"
+Search [javascript/src/index.js](https://github.com/rhodey/IPFS-boot/blob/master/javascript/src/index.js) and [javascript/src/sw.js](https://github.com/rhodey/IPFS-boot/blob/master/javascript/src/sw.js) for "todo" (about 5 items)

 ### Downsides
 This could have been figured out sooner!